timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-04-21:
+# Objectives for Today 2020-04-22:

 ## Morning

-- Writing up a post-mortem review of the weekend creating Eggcelerate!
-- Spending some time considering the path for next two weeks: Eggcelerate! or Track Tool
+- Exploring new track segments and wild ideas for Eggcelerate!

 ## Evening

-- **Unlikely** to have a stream; playing game jam games if there is one.
+- Playing LudumDare games by first come first serve, with subs getting advantage.

 ## NOTICE